-Now as you are thorough about the buying cycle, let us move towards the website optimisation.
+Now as you are thorough about the buying cycle, let us move towards the website optimization.

-How a successful website optimisation can bring you more customers
+How a successful website optimization can bring you more customers

-You should also avoid fields with unwanted questions which can irritate the customers and make them leave your site.
+You should also avoid fields with unwanted questions that can irritate the customers and make them leave your site.
 Ask them the relevant and required queries and let them fill the details appropriately.

 - Avoid forceful Registrations